Have you struggled with yo-yo dieting & an on-and-off the wagon struggle to lose weight?

 How to achieve it:

-Incorporate a balanced snack between meals if meal gaps are longer than about 3-4 hours
+Incorporate a balanced snack between meals if meal gaps are more than 5 hours apart.

-Avoid eating to the point of feeling stuffed, bloated, lethargic, uncomfortable and overly full.
+Avoid eating to the point of feeling unpleasant e.g. stuffed, bloated, lethargic, uncomfortable and overly full.
+If this happens, use it as a lesson to feel better next time you eat and find ways to feel more pleasant after eating.

 Be present at meal/snack times and use them as a refuelling, energising and enjoyable time-out from your day